affinda/affinda-python/docs/models.md

 this collection.
 - `trains_extractor`: Whether this collection feeds documents into the extractor's training queue.
 This setting can only be toggled for custom extractors.
+- `disable_confirmation_if_validation_rules_fail`: If True, users cannot validate documents with missing mandatory fields, or failing validation rules.

 <a id="models._models.CollectionCreate"></a>